-As previously mentioned in the report, the primary outcome for the real-world study was hospitalization or death by day 28.
+As previously mentioned in the Report, the primary outcome for the real-world study was hospitalization or death by day 28.
 In the sotrovimab arm, 16/311 (5.1%) of patients met this endpoint compared to 174/2,046 (8.5%) of patients in the placebo arm (RR: 0.60, 95% CI: 0.37 to 1.00, p=0.05).
 There were no deaths in the treatment arm and 60/2,046 (2.9%) deaths in the placebo arm.
-In the sotrovimab arm, 16/131 (5.1%) of patients were hospitalized and 134/2,046 (6.6%) of patients were hospitalized in the placebo group (RR: 0.79, 95% CI: 0.47 to 1.30, p=0.35) (Evidence Table D29).37
+In the sotrovimab arm, 16/131 (5.1%) of patients were hospitalized and 134/2,046 (6.6%) of patients were hospitalized in the placebo group (RR: 0.79, 95% CI: 0.47 to 1.30, p-value: 0.35).

-In the report, evidence for molnupiravir focused on the primary outcomes from the full population analysis and interim analysis of the Phase III portion of the MOVe-OUT trial.
+In the Report, evidence for molnupiravir focused on the primary outcomes from the full population analysis and interim analysis of the Phase III portion of the MOVe-OUT trial.
 One of the secondary endpoint outcome measures in MOVe-OUT is the change in the WHO 11-point scale.
 The WHO 11-point scale measures the progression of COVID-19 through the mild, moderate, and severe stages with a higher numerical value being assigned to more severe patients.
 As measured by this outcome, patients in the molnupiravir group were less likely to have clinical progression of the disease by days three, five, 10, and 15.
-This secondary outcome of clinical progression was only statistically significant at day 10 and day 15, with the maximum difference occurring at day 10 (OR 1.58, 95% CI: 1.14 to 2.20).14
+This secondary outcome of clinical progression was only statistically significant at day 10 and day 15, with the maximum difference occurring at day 10 (odds ratio [OR] 1.58, 95% CI: 1.14 to 2.20).8

 The Phase IIa portion of the MOVe-OUT trial functioned primarily as a dose-finding trial and evaluated three doses of molnupiravir (200 mg, 400 mg, and 800 mg) compared to placebo.
-Outcomes were reported primarily in participants in the 800 mg dose that was carried forward into the Phase III portion of the MOVe-OUT trial.40 consistent with the results on day five, in which 0/53 (0%) participants in the 800 mg molnupiravir group had infectious virus isolated compared to 6/54 (16.7%) participants in the placebo group (p=0.027).
-The median time to symptom resolution was not statistically significant across all treatment arms and placebo.40
+Outcomes were reported primarily in participants in the 800 mg dose that was carried forward into the Phase III portion of the MOVe-OUT trial.

 The primary endpoint of this study was time to clearance of viral RNA in nasopharyngeal swabs confirmed by PCR detection.
-Median time to viral clearance was 14 days in the 800 mg molnupiravir group compared to 15 days in the placebo group (p=0.013).
-This primary outcome was not statistically significant when compared to placebo in the 200 mg and 400 mg molnupiravir treatment arms.40
+Median time to viral clearance was 14 days in the 800 mg molnupiravir group compared to 15 days in the placebo group (p-value: 0.013).
+This primary outcome was not statistically significant when compared to placebo in the 200 mg and 400 mg molnupiravir treatment arms.

 The secondary endpoint of the study was the percentage of participants in each treatment arm that had infectious virus isolations via nasopharyngeal swabs from baseline through days three and five.
-By the third day of treatment, infectious virus was isolated from 1/53 (1.9%) participants in the 800 mg molnupiravir group and in 9/54 participants in the placebo group (p=0.016).
-This outcome was
+By the third day of treatment, infectious virus was isolated from 1/53 (1.9%) participants in the 800 mg molnupiravir group and in 9/54 participants in the placebo group (p-value: 0.016).
+This outcome was consistent with the results on day five, in which 0/53 (0%) participants in the 800 mg molnupiravir group had infectious virus isolated compared to 6/54 (16.7%) participants in the placebo group (p-value: 0.027).
+The median time to symptom resolution was not statistically significant across all treatment arms and placebo.